omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/run-watcher-vps.md

 #### 7.2 Infrastructure Monitoring (optional)

 If you want to monitor the the status of your Docker containers and the overall health of your server, consider setting up a [Sematext](https://sematext.com/) or other alternatives.
 For Sematext, first create a new app on their website.
-Then add the corresponding configurations to your `docker-compose-watcher.yml` file using `nano` or `vi` text editor:
+Then add the corresponding configurations to your `docker-compose-watcher.yml` file using `nano` or `vim` text editor:

 ```
 services: